sokartema/gitbook-plugin-jazer/README.md

-To use the `jazer` plugin in your Gitbook project, add the `jazer` plugin to the `book.json` file, then install plugins using `gitbook install`.
+To use the `jazer` plugin in your Gitbook project, add the `jazer` plugin to the `book.json` file, then install the plugins using `gitbook install`.

 ```json
 {